-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the Safeguarding policy and speaking to the designated safeguarding lead or deputy.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the safeguarding policy and speaking to the designated safeguarding lead or deputy.

 Clear systems and processes are in place at the Trust for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
-Schools and colleges can access a range of advice to help them identify children in need of extra mental health support and this includes working with external agencies. https://westcheshirechildrenstrust.co.uk/new-ways-of-working/recovery-model/
+Schools can access a range of advice to help them identify children in need of extra mental health support and this includes working with external agencies.
+More information can be found in the mental health and behaviour in schools guidance.